How to Report Income Payments Using Form 1099-MISC

 - Other types of payments not covered by any other information reporting document

-You must also submit a 1099-MISC form to anyone you paid $10 or more in royalties or broker payments, not including dividends or tax-exempt interest.
+You must also submit a 1099-MISC form to anyone you paid $10 or more in royalties or broker payments, not including dividends or tax-exempt interest, as of 2019.

-If you sell $5,000 or more of consumer products to anyone for the purpose of resale, you'll have to submit a Form 1099-MISC if resale doesn't occur in a permanent retail store.
+You must submit a Form 1099-MISC if you sell $5,000 or more of consumer products to anyone for the purpose of resale as of 2019, if resale doesn't occur in a permanent retail store.

-These rules apply only if you're engaging in business.
-If you pay your divorce attorney to end your marriage, you don't have to issue him a 1099-MISC for his services because that's a personal payment.
+These rules apply only if you're engaging in business, not to individuals.
+For example, you don't have to issue a 1099-MISC to your divorce attorney for services provided in ending your marriage because that's considered a personal payment.

 Preparing 1099-MISC Forms